I-Lynx/transip-domain-catcher/README.md

 Automatically monitor domains and register them as soon as they become available through the TransIP API.

-This fork adds support for **TransIP Key Pair authentication**, removing the need for manually generated access tokens that expire after a limited period.
+This fork adds support for the official **TransIP Key Pair authentication flow**, replacing manually managed access tokens with automatic token generation and management.

+The application is designed to run continuously inside Docker without requiring manual token renewal.

+---

 ## Features